 Q: Why remove the flags on such an event?

 A: We want Els 2900 to be a real adventure.
 Participants must know how to orientate themselves in the mountains.
 The race doesn’t start on the starting line, it starts now, reading maps, studying the terrain, reading old race reports.
 Skills matters.
 Also, we highly respect the mountains and each meter of flag is a risk of pollution if blown away by the wind, hidden by snow…

 A: Yes, all teams have 24 hours to connect the 7 peaks from Refugi Estanys de la Pera to Refugi Coma Pedrosa.

 Q: Is the Cresta dels Malhiverns still part of the course?

 A: It is not mandatory but any team managing to get to Roca Entravessada by 17:30 will be allowed to tacle that ridge.
-The Organizers will add a 30 (thirty) minutes bonus time for each team completing the Cresta dels Malhiverns ridge during daylight.
+The Organizers will add a 45 (forty five) minutes penalty time for each team not completing the Cresta dels Malhiverns ridge.